 - If muscle spasm around the area is suspected use a heat pack to help them relax.
 Sports massage may also help reduce muscle tension.

 - Don’t heat if acute inflammation of the joint is suspected though as this will make the condition worse.
 In this case, cold therapy may be more effective.

 What can a sports injury professional do?

-Mobilisations are techniques used by professionals such as physiotherapists, chiropractors and osteopaths to help promote fluid movement at a joint.
+Mobilizations are techniques used by professionals such as physiotherapists, chiropractors, and osteopaths to help promote fluid movement at a joint.
 Due to the specialist knowledge required and room for error, these techniques should not be attempted by anyone who is not suitably qualified.

 Rolled up towel technique

 - Using 2 rolled up towels placed correctly under the pelvis, it is possible to encourage the offending rotated ilia to return to its correct position.

 - The patient should be lying in the prone position with one towel located under the Anterior Superior Iliac Spine (ASIS) and the other towel lower down under the opposite Anterior Inferior Iliac Spine (AIIS), which are bony landmarks on the Ilia.